How To Start Your Own Therapist Support Group For Better Mental Health

 Peer consultation groups tend to focus on addressing practical concerns within the therapeutic environment.
 They tend to have some kind of formal structure, and group participants usually agree on ground rules regarding non-judgment, conduct, leadership, and how information is presented.
 Many groups adopt a standard case presentation structure where a therapist presents a clinical problem with which they are struggling.
 Following their presentation, the other members of the group offer insight, advice, validation, or guidance based on their own experiences and perceptions.

 A peer consultation group can be useful for both new and experienced therapists.
 They offer an opportunity for critical examination of the facts of a case, helping the presenting clinician step outside of their current conception and consider new ideas.
-Not only does the brainstorming process likely lead to improved patient outcomes, but therapists can also gain insights from them that may resonate in ways they did not expect.
+Not only does the brainstorming process likely lead to improved patient outcomes, but therapists can also gain insights from it that may resonate in ways they did not expect.

 Because of the clinical nature of consultation groups, less time is usually dedicated to providing emotional and social support.
 Encouragement and validation are usually readily available if a therapist is struggling with a difficult case, but much of the focus is on providing practical guidance.
 Because of this, topics related to the mental well-being of the clinician—like managing burnout—are usually not the primary focus of such a group.